gjongerh/pentaho-upload/sparkl-upload/README.md

 KettleEnvironment.init();
 ```

+This module (sub-project) has only unit testing and no testing environment available.
+See the other modules for testing the environment.
 For JUnit testing see more info https://jersey.github.io/documentation/1.19.1/test-framework.html for the current Jersey 1.x version.

 # Development
 In ***src.main.java*** there is a class **com.virtorg.bi.sparkl.ws.UploaderREST** which is tested with the test class **com.virtorg.test.jersey.UploaderRestTest**.